yujuem/12740project.github.io/README.md

 **Sensor Characteristic - Dynamic Behavior:**

-- Frequency Response: It is the measure of the output signal of a control system with respect to the changes due to the movement.
+- Frequency Response: It is the measure of output signal of a control system with respect to the changes due to the movement.
 The response is used to measure the dynamic response of a system.
-(Reference 2)
+(Fraden 2010)

-- Phase Shift: Phase Shift should be low enough to have a stable voltage response.
-If the phase shift is too high, it reduces the phase marginal value of the system and can result in unstable system response.
-(Reference 2)
+- Phase Shift : Phase Shift should be low enough to have a stable voltage response.
+If the phase shift is too high, it reduces the phase marginal value of system and can result in unstable system response.
+(Fraden 2010)

-- Resonant frequency: It is the frequency at which the sensor’s output signal increases considerably.
-The signals which behave linearly, first-order systems do not resonate.
-(Reference 2).
+- Resonant frequency: It is the frequency at which sensors output signal increases considerably.
+The signals which behave linearly, first order systems do not resonate.
+(Fraden 2010).
 For the project, Resonant frequency differs with respect to the types of sensors.

 ### 2.2 Sensors used

 ![](images/image9.png)

-Figure 1: Description of Photosensitive Light Sensor Module
+Figure 1: Description of Photosensitive Light Sensor Module (MySensor 2019).

 Photosensitive Light Sensor (LM393) works through the light dependent resistor (LDR).
-LDR is a semiconductor device that changes its electrical resistance depending on the presence of light, its resistance can reach several thousand Ohms in the dark, while only a few hundreds of Ohms in the light.
+LDR is a semiconductor device that changes its electrical resistance depending on the presence of light, its resistance can reach several thousand Ohms in the dark, while only a few hundreds of Ohms in the light (MySensor 2019).
 According to Figure 1, when ambient light intensity does not reach the threshold value, the module DO port output high; when the ambient light intensity exceeds a set threshold, the D0 output low; digital outputs D0 can be directly connected with the microcontroller through the microcontroller to detect high and low, thereby detecting the light intensity changes in the environment.

 The specification of Photosensitive Light Sensor (LM393) is extracted as below,

-- Input Voltage: 3.3~5V
+- Input Voltage: 3~5V  (MySensor 2019).

-- Output: Analog Voltage Form or Digital Switching Form
+- Output: Analog Voltage Form or Digital Switching Form  (MySensor 2019).

-- Sensitivity: Adjustable for visible light
+- Sensitivity: Adjustable for visible light  (MySensor 2019).

 Connecting LDR in series with a standard resistor could generate a voltage drop based on light intensity, and the circuit is called voltage divider network.
 Figure 3 shows the voltage divider network.

 ![](images/image10.png)

-Figure 2: Voltage Divider Network
+Figure 2: Voltage Divider Network (Electronics Tutorials 2019).

 As shown in Figure 2, the amount of voltage drop across R2 is determined by the resistance of LDR.
 The voltage present at the junction is determined by the formula shown in Figure 2.